vectorgrp/ci-siltest-demo/README.md

 ## Trigger the pipeline

 There are two ways, on how to trigger the pipeline.
-The first and easy way, is to use the GitHub provided webeditor.
+The first and easy way, is to use the GitHub provided web editor.
 The second one is to use the git command-line tool.
 For this option, follow the instructions [here](/doc/trigger-with-git.md)

-To trigger the pipeline, using the webeditor, do the following steps:
+To trigger the pipeline, using the web editor, do the following steps:

 1. Go to the file you want to edit.
 For example [this file](/ECU/Appl/Source/LightCtrl.c)